username123115/ctfWriteups/nbctf/shiftySands/README.md

 `shift()` modifies the `map` variable in four different ways.
 The way that `map` gets changed is dependent on the value of `moves` modulo four, which is denoted as the `phase` variable.
 Every modification goes through the map and moves all `S` tiles one tile towards some other direction.
 This will only happen for a given `S` tile if the new position for that `S` tile is a `.` tile.

-Because the map will get changed as the map gets iterated through, a given `S` tile could have had a neighboring `S` tile during one point in the iteration, but not any more when it becomes time for it to be moved.
+Because the map will get changed as it gets iterated through, a given `S` tile could have had a neighboring `S` tile during one point in the iteration, but not any more when it becomes time for it to be moved.
 For this reason every one of the four transformations will iterate through the map in a different way to give the `S` tiles the highest chance of being moved.

-(For example, the transformation that moves `S` tiles down will iterate `y` = 10 to `y` = 0 so that tiles at the bottom move down first, giving the `S` tiles above them a chance to move down if they were previously blocked by an `S` tile)
+For example, the transformation that moves `S` tiles down will iterate from `y` = 10 to `y` = 0 so that the tiles at the bottom move down first, giving the `S` tiles above them a chance to move down if they were previously blocked by an `S` tile

 The ordering of the phases are as follows: